 Vending operators can successfully place “premium products” in snack vending machines to generate $1 plus in profit for each vend after cost-of-goods (COG), commissions and applicable sales taxes, a recent test has proven.
 Product suppliers such as Kraft/Cadbury have the information for vending operators to develop a premium product placement program to achieve such profits.

-Last year, I wrote two articles in Automatic Merchandiser advocating the placement of higher priced products vending at $1.50 in both snack and beverage machines to increase weekly sales.
+Last year, I wrote two articles in Automatic Merchandiser advocating the placement of higher priced products vending at $1.50 in both snack and beverage to increase weekly sales.
 Since then, Vending Consultants Co.
-(VCC) has conducted a test with several vending operators sponsored by Kraft/Cadbury to determine the efficacy of placing premium products for sale at vend prices from $1.75 to $5.
+(VCC) has conducted an aggressive test with several vending operators sponsored by Kraft/Cadbury to determine the efficacy of placing premium products for sale at vend prices from $1.75 to $5.

 The objective of the test was to generate at least a $1 in profit per vend after COG, commission and applicable sales tax.
 Simply put, if you had a choice, would you place a product that produces a vend profit of $1 in your snack machines instead of $0.30, or even $0.50 for each vend?